 A side trip using Crawford Street yields a great tour of public murals and the Connellsville Canteen, which showcases the lives of local veterans and features a model train exhibit.
 Follow the Connellsville Bike Loop for a neighborhood tour (green signs) or the business district (purple signs).

-Amtrak’s Capitol Limited serves Connellsville with a regular train to Cumberland, Harpers Ferry, and Washington, D.C. and one to Downtown Pittsburgh, Cleveland, and Chicago.
+Amtrak’s Floridian serves Connellsville with a regular train to Cumberland, Harpers Ferry, and Washington, D.C. and one to Downtown Pittsburgh, Cleveland, and Chicago.

 Nearby Landmarks